AWS Route 53 DDoS Attack Shows You’re Responsible for Availability

 - Only answer to legitimate queries during an attack.
 This is one failsafe way to ensure DNS resilience Here, Thunder TPS escalates the defense posture by initiating a DNS zone transfer from the authoritative server.
 The transfer teaches Thunder TPS all the legitimate hosted FQDN and in effect creates an FQDN whitelist.
 During an attack, Thunder TPS only passes legitimate queries to the authoritative server and rejects the fakes.
 Once the attack has subsided, Thunder TPS automatically deescalates back to normal mode.

-Unfortunately, water torture is just one of the many attacks that can cripple DNS services.
-You can learn more about DNS defenses by reading our blog on “How to Defend DNS Services from All Types of DDoS Attacks.”
+- Learn more about DNS defenses by reading our blog on “How to Defend DNS Services from All Types of DDoS Attacks.”